 As someone wise once said, “One person’s trash is another person’s treasure.”
-Odds are good that at this very moment, there’s something in your home that you’ve been meaning to get rid of, and someone out there who would be excited to have it.
-Don’t toss your unwanted clothes, home goods, books, movies, or even furniture – donate them to Boomerangs and we’ll help them find new homes!
+Odds are good that at this very moment, there’s something in your home that you’ve been meaning to get rid of, something you haven’t touched in years, and someone out there who would be excited to have either.
+Don’t toss your unwanted clothes, home goods, books, movies, or even furniture – donate them to help them find new homes!
 What better way to kick off spring cleaning season than by supporting a good cause like the programs and services of AIDS Action?

 Of course, decluttering is often easier said than done, which is why so many of us tend to put it off.
 What if you have a hard time saying goodbye, even if you haven’t worn that shirt or watched that movie in years?
 How do you start sifting through all the stuff you’ve managed to collect (where did it all even come from??) and how do you know which of it you no longer need?

 You have to recognize when it’s time to say goodbye to something, otherwise, it’ll just pile up and up.
 Spring cleaning is hard enough, you don’t need piles of things you rarely use anymore getting in the way.
 If you’ve ever seen Hoarders you know how extreme it can get when people find it hard to say goodbye to old things.